benquick123/RewardCurriculum/README.md

 ```

 This will run one instance of the experiment using the Setter-Solver algorithm and learning to pick-and-place a sphere.
 (Please note that even though the environment name has the word "Dense" in it, wrappers take care of sparsifying the rewards.)

+## Note

+This repository is an official implementation of the paper Curriculum Learning Algorithms for Reward Weighting in a Sparse Reward Robotic Manipulation Tasks.
+It consists of two branches, `master` and `additional`.
+The latter implements additional experimental in possibly broken features, while the former reflects the code used for experiments in the paper and some additional documentation.
+For re-running the experiments from the paper or making sense of our approach we recommend using the code from the `master` branch.